Zaza language: Grammar

+Kinship markers

-Morphologically, like most of the languages of the belt, the dialects of the Zaza language show two-case system of nouns.
-In Zaza language, the oblique ending -ī (that going back to the Old Iranian language genitive ending *-ahya) is only attached to masculines.
-In Southern Zaza (Çermik-Siverek dialects) there is an ending -e(r) attached to feminine nouns in the oblique case and its origin is the old stem expansion in *-a(r) of relationship terms.
-Zaza -e(r) actually denoting the oblique case of relationship terms of both genders, probably have started spreading to feminines in general later.
-Just like Zaza, in Tati dialects, the oblique case of relationship terms -r also has spread from relationship terms to other terms.
-Same with Zaza language, other members of the belt, Talysh, Semnani, Tati also have the same oblique case of relationship terms:
+Morphologically, similar to most of the languages of the belt, the dialects of the Zaza language show two-case system of nouns.
+In Zaza, the oblique ending /-ī/ (that going back to the Old Iranian language genitive ending /*-ahya/ is only attached to masculines.
+In Southern Zaza (Çermik-Siverek dialects) there is an ending /-(e)r/ attached to feminine nouns in the oblique case and its origin is the old stem expansion in /*-(a)r/ of relationship terms.
+Zaza /-(e)r/ actually denoting the oblique case of relationship terms of both genders, probably have started spreading to feminines in general later.
+Similar to Zaza, in Tati dialects, the oblique case of relationship terms /-r/ also has spread from relationship terms to other terms.
+Similar to Zaza, other members of the belt, Talysh, Semnani, Tati also have the same oblique case of relationship terms: